- There are no longer any “bare” counties

 - Aetna is exiting the exchanges in Delaware, Iowa, Nebraska, and Virginia.

-- Anthem is exiting the exchanges in Indiana, Nevada, Ohio, and Wisconsin, and scaling back their exchange coverage area in California, Georgia, Missouri, and Virginia. (note that this is an update as of September 15; Anthem had previously said that they would exit Virginia entirely, but refiled plans to offer coverage in part of the state for 2018; they offer statewide coverage in Virginia in 2017).
+- Anthem is exiting the exchanges in Indiana, Maine, Nevada, Ohio, and Wisconsin, and scaling back their exchange coverage area in California, Georgia, Missouri, and Virginia.
+(Anthem had previously said that they would exit Virginia entirely, but refiled plans to offer coverage in part of the state for 2018; they offer statewide coverage in Virginia in 2017).

 - Atrio is exiting the exchange in Oregon.